nareshmaharaj-consultant/kubernetes_rbac_real_example/README.md

 kind-worker3
 ```

+### Deploying RBAC to Kubernetes

+Once we've confirmed that the Docker containers work correctly, we can deploy both the server and client to a **Kubernetes cluster**.

 Create a pod file to deploy the server and client.
+If you wish change the image to use your own dockerhub account.
+E.g. if your account name is `johnmcollins`, then the image is set to `johnmcollins/random-number-server` and `johnmcollins/random-number-client`.

 First, create the namespace: